memco/simplified-light-retouch/readme.md

 #Simplified Light-Retouch
-This is a retouch of the simplified light style for the <a href="http://www.codeux.com/textual/">Textual IRC</a> client, which focuses mainly on modifying the topic bar.
+This is a retouch of the simplified light theme/style for the <a href="http://www.codeux.com/textual/">Textual IRC</a> client, which focuses mainly on modifying the topic bar.
 The style adopts a topic bar similar in style to the sidebar.
 Also, it makes the text smaller and will only show two lines of the topic by default.
 For really long topics: hover over the topic bar to see the full topic.

 Another feature is that channels now appear as links, which can be opened with a single click.This was added because I did not even know you could right click or double click a channel name to perform an action (both of which still work with this style).